About our residents' parking schemes

 Sundays and public holidays

 Residents’ parking schemes don’t operate on Sundays or public holidays so you can park for free in permit holders’ only or shared used bays and pay and display bays without having a permit.
-The only exception to this is Bower Ashton where the scheme runs all days and all hours except on Christmas Day.
+The only exceptions to this are Bower Ashton and Edward Road and Chatsworth Road where the schemes run all days and all hours except on Christmas Day.

 Types of parking place